darrindevs/weather-dashboard/README.md

 ## Summary
 Find out the weather in your favorite city!

 This browser based application leverages the OpenWeatherMap API to consume weather data based on user input.
 The user request updates the query parameters to return various weather data points for a selected city.
-The third-party API returns the data and our app uses JavaScript to dynamically insert the contents in the HTML.
+The third-party API returns the data and the app uses JavaScript to dynamically insert the contents in the HTML.

 ## Technologies Used